 Ok, misunderstandings can occur, but this one defied belief.
 I turned up on time to be kept waiting nearly an hour.
 When my contact arrived back at the site office and we had the conversation over what I was had been asked to photograph, he simply said ‘what?!’

 I understand the site’s point of view.
 What I don’t understand is how this can happen.
-Which brings me back to my original title.
-I always advise to clients that they should let me arrange the logistics of a shoot with the person I need to deal with.
+This, accordingly, brings us back to my original title.
+I always advise clients that they should let me arrange the logistics of a shoot with the person I need to deal with.
 After all, these are usually working businesses so I can help mitigate any potential issues.
 Just like this example.